jaysongraphics/Intro_to_ActiveRecord_demo/README.md

 end
 ```

-4. Create a table for each migration with create_table.
-Tickets should have the following columns and data-types : name:string and price:float.
-Movies should have the following columns and data-types: title:string, director:string, description:string, showing:boolean.
+ Create a table for each migration with create_table.
+Tickets should have the following columns and data-types : name: string,  price: float and movie_id: integer.
+Movies should have the following columns and data-types: title: string, director: string, description: string, showing: boolean.

- 5. run `bundle exec rake db:migrate` to migrate your tables.
+ 4. run `bundle exec rake db:migrate` to migrate your tables.
 Verify the schema.rb was created correctly.

- 6. Inside of `app/models` there are two files.
+ 5. Inside of `app/models` there are two files.
 Create a `Ticket` model and `Movie` model using these files.
 >Note: They should both inherit from ActiveRecord::Base

- 7. Test out your active record commands in your console. run `rake console` with the following:
+ 6. Test out your active record commands in your console. run `rake console` with the following:
   - create an instance of ticket or movie and save it to a variable
   - save the instance of ticket or movie to the database
   - use a command that creates an instance and saves it to the database at the same time.